Retro Studios: 2003–2009: The Metroid Prime trilogy

 After the critical and commercial success of Metroid Prime, Nintendo asked Retro Studios to produce a sequel.
 The developers decided against recycling the features of the first game while creating Metroid Prime 2: Echoes, and instead used new sound models, weapon effects, and art designs.
 A multiplayer component was also added to the game.
 In April 2003, Steve Barcia left the company.
 Michael Kelbaugh, who had worked with Nintendo for over 15 years, was appointed president, a job he retains to this date.
 Retro tried to include some extras, such as a hidden version of Super Metroid, but were halted by the short development time.
 Producer Kensuke Tanabe later revealed in an interview that the game was just about thirty percent complete three months before the strict deadline Nintendo had set for a release in the 2004 holiday season.
 The critical reception for Metroid Prime 2: Echoes was very positive, but earned some criticism on the game's high difficulty.
 Sales for Echoes were lower than the first Prime, with a total of 800,000 units.

 Retro Studios was then put to produce the next game in the Metroid Prime series, Metroid Prime 3: Corruption.
 Retro intended to give Metroid Prime 3: Corruption larger environments than Echoes.
 The developers were also interested in using the WiiConnect24 feature to provide additional content for the game that would be accessible from the Internet.
 Retro announced that Corruption would be the final chapter of the Prime series and would have a plot "about closure, told against the backdrop of an epic struggle".
 After the Wii Remote was revealed, Nintendo demonstrated how Metroid Prime 3 would take advantage of the controller's special abilities with a version of Echoes modified for the Wii and shown at the Tokyo Game Show in 2005.
-Originally envisioned as a launch game for the Wii in November 2006, Corruption suffered many delays, but eventually being released in August 2007 generally positive reviews, and over 1.60 million copies sold worldwide.
+Originally envisioned as a launch game for the Wii in November 2006, Corruption suffered many delays, but eventually being released in August 2007 with generally positive reviews, and over 1.60 million copies sold worldwide.

 While Retro was busy with the Prime sequels, they had to pass on the Nintendo DS game Metroid Prime Hunters.
 The eventual developer, Nintendo Software Technology (NST), worked closely with Retro to design the game's art and characters to make sure that they fit into the overall Metroid series.